About the campaign

-The Support Your Surgery campaign provides GP practices with the tools to both manage expectations and to provide patients with the reality of issues facing general practice.
+The campaign also provided GP practices in England with the tools to both manage expectations and to provide patients with the reality of issues facing general practice.

 We feel it is important that we are upfront with patients, so they understand the reality that we are all facing and the underlying reasons for this, and that, despite the easing of lockdown, the pressures experienced by general practice and the rest of the NHS are unlikely to ease soon.

 To support this we have produced a number of different materials that you can use with patients.

 - Template letter for patients about pressures in general practice

 - Full colour 'support your surgery' poster

 - Full colour 'why GP practices are working differently' poster